At Alert Level 2, funeral gatherings can now be attended by more people, up to 50, for no more than 2 hours and contact tracing is required.

 If family are present at the time of death in the home, they can perhaps wash and dress the deceased – a natural extension of the personal care they had given them in life.
 (This will be dependent on cause of death and current health and safety guidelines).
 It’s a valuable time to slow down, talk and reminisce.
 Often, these are the last moments spent with the person who has died.

 The next transition point is the funeral service.
-Currently, in the case of cremation, only family members within the same isolation bubble are able to attend.
+Currently, in the case of cremation, up to 50 family members and friends are able to attend but must observe the 2 meter social distancing between ‘bubbles’ and sign an attendance register for contact tracing.
+We also need to apply for special dispensation from the Ministry of Health on your behalf.
 In the interim, family could have a digital funeral, using Zoom or have a physical memorial gathering when restrictions ease.

 After cremation, there are the ashes, another transition.
 The decision may be to scatter or inter at a public cemetery, another future opportunity to gather.

-If the person is being buried, only family within the same isolation bubble are able to be present and must be from the same region.
+If the person is being buried, up to 50 family members and friends are able to be present and again must observe the 2 meter social distancing rules between ‘bubbles’ and sign an attendance register for contact tracing.
 The grave site can be readily revisited at any time once restrictions are lifted.
-The unveiling of the headstone could be a time to regather.
+The unveiling of the headstone or planting of the tree for a Natural Burial, could be a time to regather.

 Value every interaction, no matter how minimal.